multiversx/mx-docs/docs/validators/staking-v4.md

     - owner4's total top up/(1 active node + 1 auction node) = 2668 / 2 = 1334

 Based on the above interval: `[667, 1334]`, we compute the `minimum required topUp per node` to be qualified from the auction list.
-We gradually increase from min to max possible topUp per node with a step, such that we can fill the `available slots`.
-At each step, we compute for each owner what's the maximum number of nodes that they could run by distributing their total topUp per fewer auction nodes, leaving their other nodes as unqualified in the auction list.
+Th protocol gradually increase from min to max possible topUp per node with a step, such that it can fill the `available slots`.
+At each step, a computing is done for each owner to get the maximum number of nodes that they could run by distributing their total topUp per fewer auction nodes, leaving their other nodes as unqualified in the auction list.
 This is a soft auction selection mechanism, since it is dynamic at each step and does not require owners to "manually unstake" their nodes so that their topUp per node would be redistributed (and higher).
 This threshold ensures that we